rubel75/VASPtools/README.md

 This is a MatLab script that is designed to preprocess VASP EIGENVAL file and prepare data for plotting a band structure.

 ## prPROCAR.m
-This is an Octave script that computes a localization ratio for each DFT eigenstate based on PROCAR and POSCAR files.
+This is an Octave script that computes an inverse participation ratio (IPR) for each DFT eigenstate based on PROCAR and POSCAR files.
+It is useful to detect localized states, which have a higher IPR than extended states.

 ## PROCAR_PR2DOS.m
 This is an Octave script that is designed to assist with plotting the participation ratio data obtained with prPROCAR.m